-The Committee has retained unchanged its September 2016 proposals to amend Pa.R.A.P.
-1925(b) and 1922 to address waiver problems related to transcript preparation delays.
-Pa.R.A.P 1925(b) would be amended to provide that in cases where a party has been ordered to file a Statement but cannot do so accurately because a transcript has not been prepared despite the party's timely and proper request for its preparation, that party can secure an extension to file the Statement until the transcript is entered on the docket by filing a single request for an extension.
-Pa.R.A.P.
-1922 would be amended to require that transcripts be entered on the docket as soon as completed and paid for, with notice of that entry sent to all parties.
-Corollary amendments to Pa.R.A.P.
-905, originally proposed in September 2016, likewise remain the same as proposed in September 2016.
+The Committee is proposing four significant changes, three to Pa.R.A.P.
+1925 and one to Pa.R.A.P.
+1922.
+First, the Committee proposes to amend Pa.R.A.P.
+1925(b) so that in cases where a party has been ordered to file a statement of errors complained of on appeal ("Statement") but cannot do so accurately because a transcript has not been prepared despite the party's timely and proper request for its preparation, that party can secure an extension to file the Statement until the transcript is entered on the docket by filing a single request for an extension.
+Second, the Committee proposes to remove the requirement in Pa.R.A.P.
+1925(b) to serve the Statement on the trial judge.
+Third, for all appeals except criminal appeals, the Committee proposes changing the standard for waiver in Pa.R.A.P.
+1925(b), so that waiver will not occur unless a deficiency in a Statement "interferes with or effectively precludes appellate review."
+Fourth, the Committee proposes to amend Pa.R.A.P.
+1922 to require that transcripts be entered on the docket as soon as completed and paid for, with notice of that entry sent to all parties.
+The Committee also proposes a process for correcting errors in the transcript as well as raising objections to the transcript, and proposes to remove the five-day deadline for objections.
+The changes described above require a slight modification to Pa.R.A.P.
+905.